cirkwis/lab-gcp/data/lab-4-Working with JSON, Arrays, and Structs in BigQuery.md

 - UNNEST() always follows the table name in your FROM clause (think of it conceptually like a pre-joined table)

 # Introduction to STRUCTs
 You may have wondered why the field alias hit.page.pageTitle looks like three fields in one separated by periods.
-Just as ARRAY values give you the flexibility to go deep into the granularity of your fields, another data type allows you to go wide in your schema by grouping related fields together.
-That SQL data type is the STRUCT data type.
+Just as **ARRAY** values give you the flexibility to go deep into the granularity of your fields, another data type allows you to go wide in your schema by grouping related fields together.
+That SQL data type is the **STRUCT** data type.

 The easiest way to think about a STRUCT is to consider it conceptually like a separate table that is already pre-joined into your main table.
 A STRUCT can have:
 - one or many fields in it
 - the same or different data types for each field
 - it's own alias

 ## Explore a dataset with STRUCTs
-Under Resources find the bigquery-public-data dataset (https://console.cloud.google.com/bigquery?p=bigquery-public-data&d=google_analytics_sample&t=ga_sessions_20170801&page=table): bigquery-public-data - google_analytics_sample - ga_sessions table.
+Under Resources find the **bigquery-public-data** dataset (https://console.cloud.google.com/bigquery?p=bigquery-public-data&d=google_analytics_sample&t=ga_sessions_20170801&page=table): **bigquery-public-data -> google_analytics_sample -> ga_sessions table**.

 As you can imagine, there is an incredible amount of website session data stored for a modern ecommerce website.
 The main advantage of having 32 STRUCTs in a single table is it allows you to run queries like this one without having to do any JOINs: